ExpressLRS/Docs/docs/software/updating/wifi-updating.md

 ## Method 2: Home Network

-This method will only work if the device has been configured to connect to the local Wifi Network, either via the Join Network section in the Hotspot, or it's flashed with a firmware with configured Home WiFi Network SSID and Password.
+This method will only work if the device has been configured to connect to the local Wifi Network, either via the Join Network section in the Hotspot, or it's flashed with a firmware with the Home WiFi Network SSID and Password options set.

 **Build** your firmware file, either via the ExpressLRS Configurator or PlatformIO.
 The ExpressLRS Configurator will open a folder for you where the correct firmware file was created and should be named like `<target name>-<version>.bin` (e.g. for the Happymodel ES24TX, the file will be `HappyModel_ES24TX_2400_TX-1.1.0.bin`).
 Meanwhile, PlatformIO should create the file within the `\src\.pio\build\<target name>\`.